Hypercontracts: The theory of hypercontracts

 \section{The theory of hypercontracts}

-Our objective is to develop a theory of assume-guarantee reasoning for any kind of attribute of cyber-physical systems.
-We do this in three steps: \begin{enumerate} \item we consider components coming with notions of preorder (e.g., simulation) and parallel composition; \item we discuss the notion of a \compset\ and give it some structure---unlike the unstructured sets of components considered in the metatheory of~\cite{BenvenisteContractBook}; \item we build hypercontracts as pairs of \compsets with additional structure---capturing environments and implementations. \end{enumerate} In this section we describe how this construction is performed, and in the next we show how some existing and new assume-guarantee theories are instances of our considerations of this section.
-We will use the theory of assume-guarantee contracts as a running example for how these notions map to existing frameworks.
+Our objective is to develop a theory of assume-guarantee reasoning for any kind of attribute of Cyber-Physical Systems.
+We do this in three steps: \begin{enumerate} \item we consider components coming with notions of preorder (e.g., simulation) and parallel composition; \item we discuss the notion of a \compset\ and give it substantial algebraic structure---unlike the unstructured sets of components considered in the metatheory of~\cite{BenvenisteContractBook}; \item we build hypercontracts as pairs of \compsets with additional structure---capturing environments and implementations. \end{enumerate} In this section we describe how this construction is performed, and in the next we show specialized hypercontract theories.